ethereum-optimism/superchain-registry/CONTRIBUTING.md

 The `extra/genesis` directory hosts compressed `genesis.json` definitions that pull in the bytecode by hash

-The genesis largely consists of contracts common with other chains: all contract bytecode is deduplicates and hosted in the `extra/bytecodes` directory.
+The genesis largely consists of contracts common with other chains: all contract bytecode is deduplicated and hosted in the `extra/bytecodes` directory.

 The format is a gzipped JSON `genesis.json` file, with either:
 - a `alloc` attribute, structured like a standard `genesis.json`,